 5.07.10 Remove and Replace Sealant

-Sealant that has failed, does not meet surface elevation requirements, has been unacceptably damaged by tracking, or has accumulated, shall be removed by any suitable method that does not damage the surrounding asphalt pavement.
-The resulting rout or crack shall be prepared, and new sealant shall be placed, according to OPSS 341.
+Sealant that has failed, does not meet surface elevation requirements, has been unacceptably damaged by tracking, or has accumulated, shall be removed by any suitable method that does not damage the surrounding pavement.
+The resulting rout or crack shall be prepared, and new sealant shall be placed, according to OPSS 341 for HMA pavement, and OPSS 369 for concrete pavement.

 5.07.11 Remove Tracked Material

-Sealant material that has tracked onto adjoining asphalt surfaces shall be removed by high pressure water blasting methods that do not damage the underlying or surrounding asphalt pavement.
+Sealant material that has tracked onto adjoining pavement surfaces shall be removed by high pressure water blasting methods that do not damage the underlying or surrounding pavement.

 5.07.12 Granular Shouldering